-1. Click the Construct a search query icon to open the Job Query Builder.
+1. Click the Construct a search query sicon to open the Job Query Builder.

-2. Build a filter expression:

-- Select Match criteria: - All retrieves results that meet all of the conditions you enter; equivalent to the logical operator "and."
+- 2. Build a filter expression: - Select Match criteria: - All retrieves results that meet all of the conditions you enter; equivalent to the logical operator "and."
 Use All to construct more restrictive searches.
-For example, if you want to retrieve only the jobs that contain both the term "installation" and the term "administration," use All.

-• Any retrieves results that meet any of the conditions you enter; equivalent to the logical operator "or."
+For example, if you want to retrieve only the jobs that contain both the term "installation" and the term "administration," use All. - Any retrieves results that meet any of the conditions you enter; equivalent to the logical operator "or."
 Use Any to construct less restrictive searches.
-For example, if you want to retrieve the jobs that contain at least one of the terms "installation" or "administration," use Any.

-■ Select a field, operator (contains, is, does not contain, is empty, etc) and value:
+For example, if you want to retrieve the jobs that contain at least one of the terms "installation" or "administration," use Any. - Select a field, operator (contains, is, does not contain, is empty, etc) and value:

+Some values are editable; others are predefined and can be selected from a drop-down list:

-- To add conditions, click the plus button. - To remove conditions, click the minus button.
+- To add conditions, click the plus 🛨 button. - To remove conditions, click the minus button.

-■ To nest conditions (for example, if you want to select any open job owned by user bruno and containing the term installation or administration), click the button:
+To nest conditions (for example, if you want to select any open job owned by user bruno and containing the term installation or administration), click the \\\\\ button: